SebastienFCT/daily-coding-problem/swift/Problem 32/README.md

 - I convert it to CAD -> 782 * 0.19 = 148.58
 - I convert it to EUR -> 148.58 * 0.67 = 99.5486

-Notice that the output it lower than the input, which doesn't really make sense since I don't have any transaction cost.
+Notice that the output is lower than the input, which doesn't really make sense since I don't have any transaction cost.
 That also tells me that potentially I could revert this behaviour:

 - I convert 100EUR to CAD -> 100 * 1.49 = 149
 - to RMB -> 149 * 5.24 = 780.76